-2. Basis of Presentation
+Basis of Presentation

-The accompanying unaudited condensed financial statements should be read in conjunction with Prior Kura's audited financial statements and notes thereto for the year ended December 31, 2014 included in the final prospectus dated November 4, 2015 filed with the Securities and Exchange Commission, or SEC, pursuant to Rule 424(b) under the Securities Act of 1933, as amended, relating to our Registration Statement on Form S-1 (333-207534), originally filed on October 20, 2015, as amended, from which we derived our balance sheet as of December 31, 2014.
+The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, as filed with the Securities and Exchange Commission on March 17, 2016, from which we derived our balance sheet as of December 31, 2015.
 The accompanying condensed financial statements have been prepared in accordance with U.S. generally accepted accounting principles, or GAAP, for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, since they are interim statements, the accompanying condensed financial statements do not include all of the information and notes required by GAAP for complete financial statements.
 The accompanying condensed financial statements reflect all adjustments, consisting of normal recurring adjustments, that are, in the opinion of our management, necessary to a fair statement of the results for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year.